 Nothing can kill the mood of a gathering more than the music cutting out prematurely, so you'll want to make sure your speaker has enough juice to power you through.
 To test battery life we set each speaker to the same level of sound output, which worked out to about 75% volume for most models, and made them all play the same loop of music over and over until they died.
 We'd tell you which songs we played but at this point we've heard them so much we can't even stand to utter their names…

 The first but distant runner-up in our battery life testing was the JBL Charge 3.
-It lasted what should have been an impressive 30 hours, if we hadn't already been blown away by the SoundCore.
+It lasted what should have been an impressive 30 hours, if we hadn't already been blown away by the SoundCore 2.
 This admirable performance earned the Charge 3 a score of 9 out of 10.
-Coming in a distant 3rd were the UE Wonderboom, which lasted 19.5 hours and scored an 7 out of 10.
+The Bose Soundlink Revolve+ also earned a 9 out of 10 after lasting 24 hours.
+Coming in a distant 4th was the UE Wonderboom, which lasted 19.5 hours and scored an 8 out of 10.
+The Tribit XSound Go also earned an 8 out of 10 with a measured battery life of 18.5 hours.
 The Bose SoundLink Revolve and the Bose SoundLink Mini II, which lasted 18 hours and 17 hours, respectively, also scored 7.

 At the bottom of our results sheet was the Bose SoundLink Micro.
 It lasted a surprisingly brief 5 hours in our testing.
 For such a rugged and durable speaker that seems to be designed for adventuring, this short battery life felt pretty limiting.

 Aesthetically, Bluetooth speakers are probably some of the most diverse tech products around, coming in a myriad of sizes, shapes, and colors.
-Despite this clear diversity it can be incredibly difficult to differentiate these products in terms of their actual, real world performance.
-We hop that our testing result have helped you cut through the confusion and find the perfect speaker for your needs.
+Despite this clear diversity it can be incredibly difficult to differentiate these products in terms of their actual, real-world performance.
+We hope that our testing results have helped you cut through the confusion and find the perfect speaker for your needs.

 Still not sure?
 Take a look at our buying advice article for more info.